oemof/oemof-thermal/docs/concentrating_solar_power.rst

-In the end, the irradiance on the collector is multiplied with the efficiency to get the collectors heat.
+In the end, the irradiance on the collector is multiplied with the efficiency to get the collector's heat.

 .. include:: ../src/oemof/thermal/concentrating_solar_power.py
   :start-after:  csp_precalc_equation: